Photo2CAD: Automated 3D solid reconstruction from 2D drawings using OpenCV: Theoretical formulations

 \subsubsection{Re-arrangement of parent-child lists in each view}

-Before the SCAD file's consolidation and generation, it is necessary to re-arrange the output parent-child lists from each view.
+This entire process is outlined in algorithm 3 in the supplementary materials.
+Prior to the SCAD file's consolidation and generation, it is necessary to integrate the parent-child lists from each view.
 The front view list is stored in a descending order of the $x-$ coordinate of the parent's center obtained from image processing.
 The other two views are stored in ascending order.
-For example, if the center coordinates of the $parent_{2}$ are (6,5) and that of $parent_{1}$ are (3,8), then the object lists created as shown in Eq.~\ref{object-list02}.
+For example, if the center coordinates of the $\texttt{parent}_{2}$ are $(6,5)$ and that of $\texttt{parent}_{1}$ are $(3,8)$, then the object lists created as shown in \Cref{object-list02}.